-TROY ESL PROBATION NOTICE
+ESL PROBATION NOTICE FA PROBATION (Failure due to Absence)

+Student Studen Student ID

-FA PROBATION (Failure due to Absence)
+I am aware that I am on ESL FA Probation for receiving FAs (Failure due to Absences)

+during the term.
+If I receive

+, bringing my total number of FAs to 3, I w

+this term.
+If I receive 3 FAs cumulatively or 2 FAs in one term wh

+will be dismissed from the program.
+This probation does not affe

+will need to meet with an International Student Advisor about m y future status.

+Probation Requirements:

+As part of my ESL Academic Probation requirements, I must atter nd tutoring for 1 hour every week.

+Additionally, I must meet with the ESL Advisor or Director about my academic progress on the following

+dates/times:

+Meeting #1:

+Meeting #2:

+IMPORTANT: If I do not complete my probation requirements

+will be dismissed from the Troy University ESL program.
+If I do

+requirements and I pass my current level, I will remain on proba

+understand that the probation requirements are mandatory and must be completed.

+Signed Date

+Signed Date

+Student

+Signed Date

+ESL Advisor

+ESL PROBATION NOTICE EXTENSION CONTRACT

 Student Student ID

-I am aware that I am on TROY ESL FA Probation for receiving FAs (Failure due to Absences) during the term.
-If I receive FAs during the current term , bringing my total number of FAs to 5, I will not be allowed to enroll in TROY ESL after this term.
-If I receive 3 FAs cumulatively or 2 FAs in one term while in the Troy University TROY ESL program, I will be dismissed from the program.
-This probation does not affect my visa status, but if I do not pass, I will need to meet with an International Student Advisor about my future status.
+I am aware that I am on an ESL Extension chance to pass all ESL courses.
+If I fail to probation does not affect my visa status.
+Student Advisor about my future status. complete all ESL requirements, I wil but if I do not pass, I will need to me l be dismissed.
+This

 Probation Requirements:

-As part of my TROY ESL Academic Probation requirements, I must attend tutoring for 1 hour every week.
-Additionally, I must meet with the TROY ESL Advisor or Director about my academic progress on the following dates/times:
+As part of my ESL Extension Contract re have a GPA of 3.0 .
+Additionally, I must no progress on the following dates/times: •

+Meeting #1:

+Meeting #2:

+Meeting #3:

-IMPORTANT: If I do not complete my probation requirements and I do not pass my current level, I will be dismissed from the Troy University TROY ESL program.
-If I do not complete my probation requirements and I pass my current level, I will remain on probation even if I pass my current level.
-I understand that the probation requirements are mandatory and must be completed.
+IMPORTANT: If I do not complete my dismissed from the Troy University ESL pass my current level, I will be dismisse probation requirements are mandatory program.
+If I do not complete my p d from the Troy University ESL progr robation requirements and l

+Signed Date

+Student

+Signed Date

+ESL Advisor